denghejun/react-native-modular-bootstrapper/README.md

 One useful modular development framework depends on Ioc, Expo and TypeScript for react native.

-Please feel free to give me your star on my [react-native-modular-bootstrapper repository](https://github.com/denghejun/react-native-modular-bootstrapper) if you like it and want to let more people know.
-I will continue working on this package to make it better as well.
-Thanks!

 ## You Will Get From This Documentation

 - [What is Modular Programing](#what-is-modular-programing)